BryanWilhite/Blog/presentation/entry/2023/2023-09-18-blazor-8-with-dan-roth.md

 - apply the `@rendermode` attribute to Blazor components
 - the “Blazor Web App” template
 - `RazorComponentResult` for ASP.NET <acronym title="Model View Controller">MVC</acronym>❓
-- will a future version of Blazor replace eleventy]]❓
+- will a future version of Blazor replace eleventy❓
 - Blazor 8 will stop sending `*.dll` files to the browser
 - Blazor sections for parent-child component rendering